Japanese pitch accent: Initial lowering

-In the (1) circumstances where initial lowering does not naturally happen in connected speech, it can still be artificially induced with the slow, deliberate enunciation of whatever word is of concern.
+In the (1) circumstances, initial lowering does not naturally happen in connected speech, but it can still be artificially induced with the slow, deliberate enunciation of whatever word is of concern.
+Despite this, most educational material only considers the option with initial lowering and ignores the option without.

 The following are illustrative examples of the indefinite pitch of the first mora.
 For monomoraic non-initial-accented words, the second mora is whatever particle that follows it.